JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-usage.md

 ![File structure of the composeResources directory](compose-resources-android-webview.png){width="230"}

-## Preloading of resources for web targets
+## Preloading resources for web targets

 The web resources like fonts and images are loaded asynchronously using the `fetch` API.
 During the initial load or with slower network connections, resource fetching can cause visual glitches, such as [FOUT](https://fonts.google.com/knowledge/glossary/fout)